 We know gladiator battles took place in the Colosseum, but who were the gladiators, and what were their lives like?
-We delve a little deeper into the fight-filled hard-knock life of these men and their work.
+Learn the history of the fight-filled hard-knock life of these Colosseum gladiators and their work.

 Gladiators as commodities

 Contrary to popular belief, gladiators didn’t always fight to the death.
 In fact, estimates suggest that only 1 in 8 gladiator fights ended with a slain combatant.
 Still, 1 in 8 aren’t great odds.
 And considering each day’s entertainment had a number of different events (including executions) more than a few of the ‘entertainers’ heading into the Colosseum on any given day would not be walking out again.

 However, gladiating was a business.
 And the men who purchased and managed the gladiators (Lanistae) would not part with their investments unless absolutely necessary; gladiators were likely trained to wound rather than kill.

 Besides, the gladiators all lived and worked together.
 They even organized unions called collegia to pay for burials and look after the families of fallen comrades.
 It’s unlikely that they were keen to seriously harm their brothers-in-arms, no matter what the crowds in the Colosseum were telling them to do.